News & Pointers: S-100, CP/M and related sites

 At comp.os.cpm in Jan 2005 John Elliot announced a new version of LibDsk library functions .
 He says "LibDsk is a library that attempts to create uniform functions for accessing discs and disc image files."
 Apparently it runs under Linux, MS-DOS and Windows, depending on how you compile it.
 Keep in mind it is a LIBRARY - a collection of C functions, not a utility program.

 An interesting history of the S-100 bus and product lines is on the Computer Conservation Society Web site in the UK.
 The CCS is associated with the British Computer Society.
-The history is from a talk given by Robin Shirley in 1993 and printed in their "Resurrection" bulletin.
+The history is from a talk "Altair and After - The Original PC" given by Robin Shirley in 27 Feb 1993 and summarized in their "Resurrection" bulletin.
 I have not checked it for historic accuracy and I don't agree with all the author's opinions, but it's unusual in its technical grasp of the details and scope of time.
-The CCS publishes a journal about twice a year. [updated links in 2008]
+The CCS publishes a journal about twice a year. (updated links in 2008, found the talk summary in 2021. )

 Here's an odd duck: a Tandy Radio Shack TRS-80 Model III, re-implemented as a set of S-100 cards!
 Check out David Dunfield's computer museum for not one but TWO implementations!
 Ugly box however...
 (See my most current links to his work at this section of this page.